Einstein gravity from a matrix integral -- Part II: Introduction

 This behaviour is due to the fermion mass terms as we illustrate for $N=2$ in appendix \ref{app:fermion_masses_ConvergenceIKKT}.
 We also obtain this divergence for any $N$ from integrating out the off-diagonal matrices as shown in section \ref{app:strong_limit}.
 As we show there, the leading divergence can be interpreted as arising from the trivial vacuum, where each particle is very separated from the others and each contributes $Z_{U(1)} \sim \frac{1}{\Omega^2}$.
 Nevertheless, we conjecture that the IKKT partition function can be obtained from the $\Omega \to 0$ limit of \eqref{eq:PartitionFunction} by closing the contour of integration in the complex plane.

 Finally, we recover the electrostatic problem describing the backreacted geometries from the density of eigenvalues associated to \eqref{eq:PartitionFunction}.
-This analysis is very similar to the one relating the BMN model to Lin-Maldacena geometries \cite{Asano:2014vba, Asano:2014eca}.
+This analysis is very similar to the one relating the BMN model to Lin-Maldacena geometries \cite{Asano:2014vba, Asano:2014eca}, as well as in other setups \cite{Okuda:2008px,He:2024djr}.

 \paragraph{Structure of the paper} In section \ref{sec:review} we review the basics of the IKKT model and its mass deformation.
 Section \ref{sec:localization} includes the setup and the details of applying supersymmetric localization techniques to compute the polarized IKKT partition function and protected correlation functions.
 It is intended to be pedagogical.
 Section \ref{sec: analysis of the result} presents the analysis of the localization result, including strong and weak coupling limits as well as a conjectured prescription to connect the polarized and the original IKKT partition function.
 In section \ref{sec:gravity from matrix model} we demonstrate the explicit agreement between the polarized IKKT matrix model and the dual geometry constructed in \cite{Komatsu:2024bop}.
 This is done by showing that in the large $N$ limit the eigenvalue densities from the matrix integral satisfy the same equation as that of the charge densities in the electrostatic system describing the dual geometry (upon an explicit identification of parameters on both sides).
 We discuss various open problems in section \ref{sec:discussion}.
 Various technical details are collected in the appendices.